 Please follow these links to go directly to the following information:

 We look forward to seeing you again next year!
 Please feel free to subscribe to our newsletter to stay up to date.

-The HIV Transmission Workshop will take place just before the HIV Research for Prevention 2014: AIDS Vaccine, Microbicide and ARV-based Prevention Science meeting (28-31 October) also in Cape Town and is pleased to collaborate with the HIV Research for Prevention 2014 meeting.
+The HIV Transmission Workshop took place just before the HIV Research for Prevention 2014: AIDS Vaccine, Microbicide and ARV-based Prevention Science meeting (28-31 October) also in Cape Town and we were leased to collaborate with the HIV Research for Prevention 2014 meeting.